Raising LGBT+ visibility

 "A place to thrive and be true to who I am."

-Happy Pride Month!
 It's a complex time for the LGBT+ community.
-While there is plenty to celebrate, there are still many issues to keep pressing for – not to mention a global pandemic that's dampening festival spirits.
+While there is plenty of progress to celebrate, there are still many issues to keep pressing for.
 In light of it all, we met up with Richard, Graduate Transport Planner in our Transportation business, to hear his perspective.

 What are some of the most significant issues in the industry for the LGBT+ community?

-I think Pride Month is giving me a lot to reflect on, particularly given everything that is going on in America and across the world.
-It's a very testing time, but that doesn't stop any of us from continuing to work towards greater equality and acceptance.
+Given everything that has happened in America and across the world over the past year, it's a very testing time, but that doesn't stop any of us from continuing to work towards greater equality and acceptance.
 I think allyship is more critical now than ever; it is not enough to sit back and let injustices and discrimination run their course.
 Role models are also vitally important.
 Lack of visibility has been an issue for me in the past; it motivates people when they know they have a platform and community that will help them excel in their professional and personal lives.
 As an industry, we need to be more proactive in encouraging diverse talent into our workforce, making sure they feel included, able to take advantage of opportunities and be their authentic selves.

 What is work like from where you're sitting?